symfony/symfony-docs/security/form_login_setup.rst

 Generating the Login Form
 -------------------------

-Creating a powerful login form is easy thanks to the ``make:auth`` command from `MakerBundle`_.
+Creating a powerful login form can be bootstrapped with the ``make:auth`` command from `MakerBundle`_.
 Depending on your setup, you may be asked different questions and your generated code may be slightly different: